Merv Maynard: Apprenticeship and early years

-When visiting aunts and uncles in Newcastle, he started frequenting Newcastle Racecourse, in the suburb of Broadmeadow, and then, back home in Lakemba, the Canterbury Park Racecourse.
+When visiting aunts and uncles in Newcastle, he started frequenting Broadmeadow Racecourse, in the suburb of Broadmeadow, and then, back home in Lakemba, the Canterbury Park Racecourse.
 He was noticed by trainer Keith Tinson and offered an apprenticeship at Newcastle after spending a day looking after Tinson's horses.
 During his year-long apprenticeship, he worked seven days a week, starting at 3am.

 Maynard enjoyed his first success in the 1948–1949 season at Newcastle, winning eight races.
 The following season he won 10.

 In July 1951, apprentice Maynard was heading for a win in the Doomben 10,000 on Waratah King when the horse came down, and he was thrown.
 Coniston went on to win the race.

 In 1952 Maynard won the Queen's Cup at Randwick Racecourse.
 Maynard was aged just 19 at the time, and won the race in a surprise win, on an outsider called Salamanca.
 The race had been expected to be a contest between the two favourites, Hydrogen and Dalray, champion horses both ridden by experienced jockeys, Keith Nuttal and Darby Munro.
 Maynard's only regret was that he did not get to meet the then Princess Elizabeth, later Queen Elizabeth II, who was, with husband Prince Philip, Duke of Edinburgh, scheduled to hand out the trophies at the event.
 However, en route to their Australian engagements, the couple were visiting several African countries, and it was there that they received the news of the death of her father, George VI, so they had to return to England.
 The young princess would remember the win, however, and on a state visit forty years later asked to be introduced to Maynard.

 Also in 1952, Maynard rode Ocean Spray in the Caulfield Cup.

 Around this time, when he was still under 21, he received an offer from brothers Run Run Shaw and Run Me Shaw, to be their stable jockey in Singapore and British Malaya.
 He wanted to accept, but the Australian Jockey Club told him that they would not issue him with an Australian jockey's licence if he went.

 He continued to ride in Australia, and developed a special relationship with the horse Alinga (a name derived from Aboriginal mythology, a kind of sun goddess), winning 19 country races on the black gelding before starting to race him on the big city circuits.
 Alinga soon won some important races and became a favourite in some, including as equal favourite with Hydrogen in Brisbane (although did not win that one).
 In October 1953 Alinga broke his leg and after a couple of weeks of trying to save his life, the horse was destroyed under the direction of the RSPCA.
 Shortly after this, Maynard turned down a lucrative offer from a prestigious Melbourne stables, instead electing to ride the country cup circuit for many years, where he racked up numerous wins, possibly achieving a NSW record.